benjmnxu/File-System-Manager/README.md

-README describes
-each feature
-implemented
-● Quantitative or qualitative results are clearly displayed with instructions demonstrating how to reproduce the results ● (For a command line tool) example invocations and expected output ● (For a data science package) Instructions for downloading a dataset as well as expected results on that dataset ● (For a game) example screenshots and guide to build and run ● (For project with non-cargo dependencies) a docker container with necessary dependencies ● (For non-trivially reproducible projects e.g. hardware) images or videos demonstrating projects in action

 The implemeneted project is file management tool for MacOS (only MacOS).
 The product primarily seeks to de-abstract the APFS (Apple File System) in order for users to directly locate and manage files.
 Cleanups can either be manually or AI-powered.

 Once cloned, there are three CLI flags to consider: `--gui-mode`, `--action-file`, and `--dry`.